18, Clifton Park, Clifton,

 SOLD SUBJECT TO CONTRACT, £1,200,000

 A stone fronted terraced town house (circa 1832- 34) in the Victorian Neo Gothic style with classic period features.
 Standing well back this period gem also has the advantages of a large secret garden to the rear as well as a parking space and a garage.
-The accommodation is arranged over four floors with a self-contained flat in the basement and elegant family accommodation above.
+The accommodation is arranged over four floors with a garden level flat in the basement and elegant family accommodation above.
 There is a spacious Old English Style Kitchen with a Butler’s Pantry leading to the Dining Room which has large sash windows with full-length shutters.
 Four bedrooms, a bathroom and a box room complete the accommodation levels.
 Carefully maintained and regularly enhanced by the same family since 1982 this house offers exciting possibilities to the next owner.

 Clifton Park is a wide road joining Pembroke Road with Clifton Downs and the property is, therefore, within easy reach of Clifton Village with its Chelsea style ambiance with picturesque Street with boutiques, and independent luxury shops and restaurants whilst The unique Downs provides acres of open space for leisure activities.
 The Somerset countryside is easily reached via the famous Clifton Suspension Bridge across the spectacular Avon Gorge.
 Clifton College are within a easy walking distance whilst other schools, The University of Bristol and The Business, shopping and leisure facilities of the City Centre are within a mile.